christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 4.1.
 The Blueprint Deities: Pre-existing Saviors (Horus, Dionysus, Mithras, etc.)\
 4.2.
 Judaism\
 Part 3: The Bosphoran Connection\
 5\.
+Rome Was Located On the Bosphorus River in Crimea\
+5.1\.
 Julius Caesar aka Asander of Bosphorus\
-5.1\.
+5.2\.
 Julius Caesar was a Title\
+Part 4: From Imperial Cult to Christianity\
 6\.
-Rome on the Bosphorus?\
-Part 4: From Imperial Cult to Christianity\
-7\.
 Flavian Dynasty\
 Part 5: Rewriting History\
-8\.
+7\.
 Who Forged History?\
 Part 6.
 Sects of the Imperial Cult\
-9\.
+8\.
 Sects of the Imperial Cult\
-9.1.
+8.1.
 The Cult of Antinous\
-9.2.
+8.2.
 Subversion of the Imperial Cult by Rabbi Akiva and His Students\
-9.3.
+8.3.
 Islam\
 Conclusion\
 Appendix A: Scythians in India\
 Appendix B: Scythians in China\